noahehall/multicloud/providers/aws/services/Storage/storageGateway-volumeGateway.md

 - UDP 123: Storage gateway vm -> NTP server
 - iSCI 3260: iSCI initiators -> storage gateway vm

+#### data transfers

+- Volume Gateway routes your block storage data through the on-premises Volume Gateway appliance to and from either storage area network (SAN) or virtual volumes.

 ### Challenge-Handshake Authentication Protocol (CHAP)

 - provides protection against man-in-the-middle and playback attacks by periodically verifying the identity of an iSCSI initiator as authenticated to access a storage volume target
 - For each volume target, you can define one or more CHAP credentials.

+### iSCSI protocol

+- an IP-based storage networking standard for linking data storage facilities
+- SCSI: Small Computer System Interface
+- provides block-level access to storage devices by carrying SCSI commands over a TCP/IP network using the default port 3260
+- used to facilitate data transfers over intranets and to manage storage over long distances

+#### initiators

+- applications that send SCSI commands to targets
+  - Connect only one iSCSI initiator to each iSCSI target.
+- Storage Gateway only supports software (linux/windows) initiators.

+#### Targets

+- storage devices on remote servers that receive data from initiators
+- For Volume Gateway, the iSCSI targets are volumes.

+### security

 ## considerations